Aryalexa/42-b2bRoot/6-Bonus.md

 >   - It is a PHP extension, adding MySQL-specific functionality to PHP.
 >   - It provides functions and features for PHP to connect to a MySQL database, execute queries, and manage data.

-- Install what is necessary to execute PHP web applications and to allow them to communicate with databases.
-  - `sudo apt install php-cgi php-mysql`.

 ##### 🔸 WordPress configuration
 WordPress settings are configured with the file `wp-config.php`.